Conversing with nature through taste

 Artist note

-The sounds, the taking of time out in a natural setting – it is the sculpture itself.
-We think about what the artwork means.
-We think about our role as humans.
-Perhaps our problems feel smaller.
-We are attracted to the garden, much like the pollinators, except unlike the pollinators, we are more existential, unsure of our role.
-And so we simply sit, all of that energy buzzing inside of us.”
+The sounds (city, buzzing, bee), the feeling of pause – these inform the sculpture.
+We consider what the artwork means, what we feel.
+We consider our role as humans.
+Perhaps our problems shrink.
+We are attracted to the garden, mirroring pollinators, except unlike them, we are more existential, unsure of our roles.
+And so we simply sit, all of that energy buzzing inside of us.

 Menue